jgoalby/jgoalby.github.io/games/template/readme.md

 - What if I have 2 labels, one for up and one for down?
 Or a + and a -?

 # More stuff to do
+- Need to do a better job at getNotificationTextColor once styles is sorted
 - Implement the implementation document and use it to control GPT
 - For the input screen, make it so you can use the keyboard if you like, but can also click to get text.
   - Also could generate a username for the user?
 Random words.